-MabSelect SuReTM LX
+MabSelect SuReTM

-MabSelect SuRe LX is an affinity chromatography medium for capturing high titer monoclonal antibodies from large volumes of feed by packed bed chromatography.
+MabSelect SuRe is an alkali-tolerant protein A-derived medium for capturing monoclonal antibodies from large volumes of feed by packed bed chromatography.

-- High dynamic binding capacity (DBC) for high titer cultures reduces process time and amount of medium used. - Alkali-tolerant protein A-derived ligand allows the use of 0.1-0.5 M sodium hydroxide for Cleaning-In-Place (CIP).
-Eliminates the need for expensive and corrosive CIP reagents. - High-flow agarose matrix allows processing of large volumes of feed. - Improved performance and reduction in overall costs. - Simple scale-up to production-sized AxiChromTM columns.
+- Alkali-tolerant protein A-derived ligand allows the use of 0.1-0.5 M sodium hydroxide for cleaning-in-place (CIP). - Improved product quality and reduction in overall costs. - Eliminates the need for expensive and corrosive CIP reagents. - High dynamic binding capacity (DBC) reduces process time and amount of medium used. - High-flow agarose matrix allows processing of large volumes of feed. - Simple scale-up to production-sized BPGTM, AxiChromTM and ChromaflowTM columns.